matloff/fasteR/README.md

 > ❄️  Your Turn
 >
-> Devise your own little examples with the **ToothGrowth**
+> Devise your own little examples with the **ToothGrowth** data.
+For
-> data.
-For instance, write code that finds the number of cases in which
+> instance, write code that finds the number of cases in which the tooth
+> length was less than 16, and which rows had the VC supplement..
+>
-> the tooth length was less than 16.
-Also, try some examples with another
+> Also, try some examples with another built-in R dataset, **faithful**.
-> built-in R dataset, **faithful**.
-This one involves the Old Faithful
+> This one involves the Old Faithful geyser in Yellowstone National Park
-> geyser in Yellowstone National Park in the US.
-The first column gives
+> in the US.
+The first column gives duration of the eruption, and the
-> duration of the eruption, and the second has the waiting time since the
+> second has the waiting time since the last eruption.
+As mentioned,
-> last eruption.
-As mentioned, these operations are key features of R,
+> these operations are key features of R, so devise and run as many
-> so devise and run as many examples as possible; err on the side of
-> doing too many!
+> examples as possible; err on the side of doing too many!

 ### Recap:  What have we learned in this lesson?